john-mueller/Plot/README.md

     </a>
 </p>

-Welcome to **Plot**, a domain-specific language (DSL) for writing type-safe HTML, XML and RSS in Swift.
+Welcome to **Plot**, a domain-specific language (DSL) for writing type-safe HTML, XML, RSS, and Atom in Swift.
 It can be used to build websites, documents and feeds, as a templating tool, or as a renderer for higher-level components and tools.
 It’s primary focus is on static site generation and Swift-based web development.

 Plot is used to build and render all of [swiftbysundell.com](https://swiftbysundell.com).